 Consider Taking an “Insulin Sensitizer”

 Many women with PCOS are insulin resistant, which can affect fertility.
 Insulin sensitizers are compounds that make the body’s cells more sensitive to insulin.

-Dr. Mark Perloe, MD, Reproductive Endocrinologist at Shady Grove Fertility in Atlanta, GA, advises his patients follow “A low glycemic diet along with strength training exercise and insulin sensitizers to reduce androgens and insulin levels.
+Dr. Mark Perloe, MD, Reproductive Endocrinologist at Shady Grove Fertility in Atlanta, GA, advises his patients to follow “A low glycemic diet along with strength training exercise and insulin sensitizers to reduce androgens and insulin levels.
 This can help induce weight loss, regular cycles, and restore ovulation and fertility.”

 Our PCOS experts agree that although there is no known cure, PCOS symptoms can be managed.
 While trying to conceive with PCOS, they recommend following a low glycemic eating plan containing more nutrient-dense foods.
-Many PCOS experts also recommend getting regular exercise and speaking with your healthcare provider to see if an insulin sensitizer would be best for you.For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
+Many PCOS experts recommend getting regular exercise and speaking with your healthcare provider to see if an insulin sensitizer would be best for you.For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
 Don’t miss an article!
 Sign up for our newsletter and we’ll let you know when our next article comes out.